martindmtrv/elevator-project/README.txt

 		- Hooked up and configured all ports for runnning as seperate processes

 	Ammar Tosun 101172948
-		- Optimized business logic for Scheduler - handleFloorButtonRequest() method to minimize the waiting time for passengers at floors.
+		- Optimized business logic for Scheduler - handleFloorButtonPressEvent() method to minimize the waiting time for passengers at floors.

 	Erdem Yanikomeroglu 101080085